13 Things To Do In Windsor, Canada - Karta.com

 7. Enjoy the Waterfront Trail

-Fun Fact: The Windsor Waterfront Trail is part of the larger Great Lakes Waterfront Trail system, which spans over 3,600 kilometers along the shores of Ontario’s Great Lakes, connecting communities and providing access to scenic natural landscapes.
+Fun Fact: The trail is part of the Great Lakes Waterfront Trail, which stretches over 3,600 kilometers along Ontario’s Great Lakes, connecting diverse communities and natural landscapes.

 8. Discover History at Fort Malden

-Fun Fact: Fort Malden is home to the only intact barracks from the War of 1812 that still stands in Canada, offering a rare glimpse into the everyday life of soldiers from that era.
+Fun Fact: Fort Malden houses the only surviving barracks from the War of 1812 still intact in Canada, providing a rare glimpse into the era.

 9. Gamble at Caesars Windsor Casino

-Fun Fact: Caesars Windsor is the largest casino in Canada and was the first casino to open in Ontario, setting the standard for entertainment venues in the region.
+Fun Fact: Opened in 1994, Caesars Windsor was the first casino in Ontario and has since become a premier entertainment hub in the region.

 10. Experience Windsor Sculpture Park

-Fun Fact: One of the most iconic sculptures in the park is the "The Eve’s Apple" by Edwina Sandys, the granddaughter of Winston Churchill, which reflects on themes of temptation and human nature.
+Fun Fact: One of the park’s standout pieces is “The Eve’s Apple” by Edwina Sandys, Winston Churchill’s granddaughter, which explores themes of temptation and human nature.

 11. Visit Olde Walkerville